jcefmaven/jcefbuild/README.md

 +`APPLE_KEYCHAIN_PASSWORD`: A random password to use for the keychain on the runner +`APPLE_TEAM_NAME`: Your apple team name, part of the certificate name (10 digit id in brackets)`

 You can obtain the api key [here](https://appstoreconnect.apple.com/access/api) (make sure key has developer access) and the certificate [here](https://developer.apple.com/account/resources/certificates/list) (choose Developer ID Application).

+## Thanks

+- Original build scripts and infrastructure by Friwi and the [chromiumembedded/java-cef](https://github.com/chromiumembedded/java-cef) community.
+- Docker environment inspiration from the [jcefdocker](https://github.com/friwi/jcefdocker) project.

 ### Building locally

 To build locally, put your sources in the `jcef` directory of this repository, or leave it empty to clone a repository.
 On Windows and Linux, make sure you installed docker (NOT the Snap version!).
-On MacOS, make sure you installed the build dependencies specified
-[here](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) and `ninja`.
+On MacOS, make sure you installed the build dependencies specified [here](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) and `ninja`.

 Then execute `compile-<os>.<sh|bat> <arch> <buildType> [<gitrepo> <gitref>]`.